"What's a ghost? Unfinished business, is what!"

 "I'm not your fuckin' tour guide."

 That was it.
 He was gone.
 Just like I remembered him and yet nothing like him at all.
-The distance between us un-bridged by than some war stories.
+The distance between us un-bridged by some war stories.
 Was this how things were up here?
 I was blowing up with all my new found faculties and vocabulary(chasm? interminable?
 Who the hell am I trying to impress?) yet an old friend now is a rank stranger.
 Now I felt my insignificance.
 As if I needed something else to humble me.
 I was behind.
 I had to catch up, study for the next moment.
 There wasn't any way to fake it around here.
 I wished like hell Trumbo would re-appear but the more I thought about it, the more likely it seemed I might not ever see him again.

 Dawned of the Dead